yohyamamoto/FLOSIC_compliation/README.md

 Copy the **liblapack.a** in your /home/username/lib and use that path as the **path_to_liblapack.a**

-Open Makefile (Makefile.fedora) and edit your linking options.
+Open FLOSIC code Makefile (Makefile.fedora) and edit your linking options.
 Replace `-llapack -lblas` with `-L/path_to_liblapack.a/ -L/opt/ohpc/pub/libs/gnu8/openblas/0.3.7/lib/ -llapack -lopenblas`
 Your linking option line would looks something like below,

   `$(FFF) $(LFLAGS) $(OBJ) -o $(BIN) -L/home/usrname/lib/ -L/opt/ohpc/pub/libs/gnu8/openblas/0.3.7/lib/ -llapack -lopenblas $(LIBS)`

-If everything is set up correctly in the Makefile, you can hit: `make` (or `make -f Makefile.fedora`)
+If everything is set up correctly in the FLOSIC code Makefile, you can hit: `make` (or `make -f Makefile.fedora`)

 ## 5. Notes